 You might be able to repair your windshield, if:

 The crack is 6 inches or smaller

 There are 3 or fewer chips in the glass

 The damage isn’t in front of a camera or sensor

 Replacing a cracked windshield

 If you’re paying out of pocket, you’ll likely pay less if you repair your windshield instead of replacing it.
-But if you’re in a situation where you need to replace the glass, you may look to your auto insurance to see if it offers glass coverage.
+But, if you are in a situation where you need to replace the glass, your car insurance might be able to help.

-If you use Comprehensive coverage for a covered event and you’re looking to repair your windshield, you won’t need to pay a deductible.
-Depending on your state, a deductible may apply if you need to replace the windshield.
+If you use your Comprehensive to repair your windshield, you won’t need to pay the deductible.
+But, depending on your state, a deductible could apply if you need to completely replace your windshield.

 How does Root handle glass claims?